 |---|---|---|---|

-| Competitor undercut price | High | Easy (market data) | Test first |
+| Competitor undercut our price | High | Easy—market pricing data | Test first |

-| Lost channel partners | High | Medium (sales team) | Test second |
+| Lost key channel partners | High | Medium—sales team interviews | Test second |

-| Feature gap emerged | Medium | Hard (customer research) | Test third |
+| Feature gap emerged | Medium | Hard—requires customer research | Test third |

-| Reduced brand awareness | Low | Medium (marketing metrics) | Test last |
+| Reduced brand awareness | Low | Medium—marketing metrics | Test last |

 Step 5: Iterate and Synthesize